majguo/weblogic-on-azure-1/dr-filesystem/README.md

    1. Click "Create alert rule".
    1. Select "Endpoint Status by Endpoint" from signals listed.
    1. Under "Split "by dimensions", select "Endpoint name" for "Dimension name", "=" for "Operator", and "gw-eastus" for "Dimension values".
    1. Under "Alert logic", select "Less than" for "Operator", "Minimum" for "Aggregation type", and set `0.5` for "Threshold value".
-Select "1 minute" for "Aggregation granularity (Period)".
    1. Click Done.
    1. Click Next.
 1. In Actions page, click "Create action group".